Vandise/GameClient/doc/images/client_architecture.md

 ## Does This Work With Non Multiplayer Games
 Absolutely.
 The flow of your game with this architecture entirely depends on the middleware.
 It's the heart and soul of this architecture.
 You cannot use the middleware I've provided as it's socket-io specific.
 It's only a single file though and you could use it as a guideline to designing your own middleware.
 In this specific case, you would only need to handle dispatcher messages that would go to either the phaser event handler or directly to the reducer.

+## Conclusion
+So far this architecture has been wildly successful with this current game project I've been implementing.
+Absolutely no drawbacks, revisiting the middleware / directory structures, or how I've begun implementing the game.
+This project did have 100% code coverage and only a couple reported issues from code climate for the longest time.
+Due to my limited time I haven't been able to be as thorough with my commitment to testing every aspect and following my linter rules.
+Looking through what code climate reports back, I already have similar tests implemented for other aspects of the project that are lacking coverage.
+From this I can happily conclude that this architecture offers an environment in which Phaser events can be tested through a headless browser.

+I'm still developing this project and this readme will be updated as any issues arise with the architecture.